macloo/python-adv-web-apps/docs/_build/html/_sources/scraping.rst.txt

 .. important:: We do not need ``get_text()`` in this case, because the contents of the ``src`` attribute (or any HTML attribute) are nothing but text.
 There are never tags inside the ``src`` attribute.
 So *think* about *exactly* what you’re trying to get, and what is it like inside the HTML of the page.

+You can see the code from above `all in one file <https://github.com/macloo/python-adv-web-apps/blob/master/python_code_examples/scraping/first_bs_test.py>_`.

 There’s a lot more to learn about BeautifulSoup, and we’ll be working with various examples.
 You can always `read the docs <https://www.crummy.com/software/BeautifulSoup/bs4/doc/>`_.
 Most of what we do with BeautifulSoup, though, involves these tasks:

 - Find everything with a particular class